 On May 1, 2019, we publicly announced the general availability of Vanilla Knowledge, the newest major feature by Vanilla.
-The innovation we are bringing to the area of knowledge management is through combining the power and wisdom of the community with the traditional knowledge base.
+The innovation we are bringing to the area of knowledge management is through combining the power and wisdom of the online community forum with the traditional knowledge base.
 Vanilla Knowledge makes it easy to repurpose community generated content as KB articles.

 That being said, I’d like to take this opportunity to discuss why we chose to develop a knowledge base—why this was a priority for us and what factors shaped its development.